Xilinx/XRT/src/runtime_src/doc/toc/xbflash2.rst

 xbflash2
 ========

 The Xilinx (R) Board Flash utility (xbflash2) is a standalone command line utility to flash a custom image onto given device.
 This document describes the latest ``xbflash2`` commands.

-This is EA feature in 2022.1 release.
+In 2022.1 release, this utility is Early Access with limited validation.

 This tool supported for all Alveo platforms, U2 and U30 platforms.